 Chairman of the Board

-Jay is a former Chief Scientist at Johnson and Johnson in Athens, GA.
-He has worked for Healthcare pharmaceutical company Johnson and Johnson for last 35 years.
-Jay has a masters degree in organic chemistry from Bombay University and a Masters in Business Administration from Fairleigh Dickinson University.
-He has helped the charity organizations United Way and March of Dimes during his work at Johnson and Johnson.
-Jay lives with his wife Gita and enjoys spending time with his sons and granddaughters.
+Jay is a former Chief Scientist at Johnson and Johnson in Athens, Georgia.
+He worked for healthcare pharmaceutical company Johnson and Johnson for 35 years.
+Jay has a Master's degree in organic chemistry from Bombay University and a Master's degree in Business Administration from Fairleigh Dickinson University.
+He helped the charity organizations United Way and March of Dimes during his work at Johnson and Johnson.
+Jay lives with his wife Gita and enjoys spending time with his sons and grandchildren.

-Hitesh is a Cardiologist in Knoxville, TN that specializes in Clinical Cardiac Electrophysiology.
+Hitesh is a Cardiologist in Knoxville, Tennessee specializing in Clinical Cardiac Electrophysiology.
 He is affiliated with Methodist Medical Center and is board certified in Cardiology and Cardiac Electrophysiology.
 Hitesh received his medical degree from the Medical College of Georgia (MCG) and trained in Internal Medicine at Emory University and Cardiology at MCG.
-He has been in clinical practice for last 15 years.
-Hitesh lives with his wife Mitali Mehta, a practicing pharmacist, and their daughter Meera.
+He has been in clinical practice for 15 years.
+Hitesh lives with his wife Mitali, a practicing pharmacist, and their daughter Meera.